 The Merchants Today

-In 2015 Carroll saw the return of the Merchants, not as a semi-pro team but as a summer collegiate team preparing for the Major League in the M.I.N.K.
+In 2015 Carroll saw the return of the Merchants, not as a semi-pro team but as a summer collegiate the M.I.N.K.
 League.
 In 2016, the Merchants were a part of the inaugural season for the newly formed Corn Belt Summer Collegiate Baseball League consisting of four teams in the Omaha area and three from western Iowa.
+For the 2017 season, the Merchants became a part of the Pioneer Collegiate Baseball League.
 The league provides a venue for college players that want to develop their skills to enter the Major League Baseball Amateur Draft.

 Follow The Merchants